hashicorp/packer/website/source/docs/builders/amazon-ebs.html.markdown

 ---
 layout: "docs"
 page_title: "Amazon AMI Builder (EBS backed)"
+description: |-
+  The `amazon-ebs` Packer builder is able to create Amazon AMIs backed by EBS volumes for use in EC2.
+For more information on the difference betwen EBS-backed instances and instance-store backed instances, see the storage for the root device section in the EC2 documentation.
 ---

 # AMI Builder (EBS backed)

 Type: `amazon-ebs`

-The `amazon-ebs` builder is able to create Amazon AMIs backed by EBS volumes for use in [EC2](http://aws.amazon.com/ec2/).
+The `amazon-ebs` Packer builder is able to create Amazon AMIs backed by EBS volumes for use in [EC2](http://aws.amazon.com/ec2/).
 For more information on the difference betwen EBS-backed instances and instance-store backed instances, see the